kaikcreator/downgularJS/README.md

 You can use different queues at the same time (for example, using a quick queue for thumbnails and another queue for big images).

 Also, you can define a callback function that will be called when a file is downloaded.
-The FileDownload model related with that download will be passed as argument.
+The downgularFileDownload model related with that download will be passed as argument.
 This callback is the perfect place with whatever post-download process you want to do with the file.

 ## Add files to download